In Adversus, we split the leads into two:

 - You want to call the contacts.
 This is all the potential customers you wish to call from Adversus.
-All potential customers, you wish to contact, should be in a lead pool.
+All potential customers you wish to contact should be in a lead pool.

 After you've added the potential customers as contacts to a lead pool, you need to add them to a campaign.
-Once you've added them to a campaign, you can call the contacts and they have been added to the campaign as leads.
+Once you've added them to a campaign, you can call the contacts, and they have been added to the campaign as leads.
 You can also add contacts directly to a campaign by uploading directly into the campaign - They will automatically be created in the default contact pool.

 - You wish to do a duplicate check on the contacts.
-This could be the scenario if you have uploaded all your current customers to a lead pool, so when you upload new leads you wish to call, you check that it isn't your current customers.
+It could be the scenario if you have uploaded all your current customers to a lead pool, so when you upload new leads you wish to call, you check that it isn't your current customers.

 Once you've added your contacts to a campaign, they become leads on the campaign.
 The same contact can be added to multiple campaigns.